marinaaisa/nuxt-markdown-blog-starter/contents/en/blog/design-and-code-skeletons-screens.md

 ### Step 2: Create the vertical animation

-<strong>This animation will show one row after another and it will also remove them once the 3 of them are loaded.</strong> First, we define it and then we apply it to <inline-code>datagrid__row</inline-code>.
+<strong>This animation will show one row after another and it will also remove them once the 3 of them are loaded.</strong> First, we define it and then we apply it to `datagrid__row`.
 In rows 2 and 3 we will put a delay to obtain the desired effect: one row after another.

 ```css
 @keyframes aniVertical {